 The program sought to answer the question: what makes a person a “hero”?
 When talking about the concept of a hero, the program strove to make the students understand that there are positive role models that could be heroes in our schools, at home, and in the community and that heroes are different for everyone.
 The program also recognized the special contributions that the presenters have made to Saskatchewan athletics and our society.

 Following an extremely successful debut, the Never Give Up program was developed into one that would be offered on a regular basis to locations throughout Saskatchewan.
-While the involvement of Ted Jaleta has been one of the hallmarks of the program, the involvement of other sport personalities from Saskatchewan has been essential to its success.
-All of these individuals have overcome obstacles and hardships and truly understand what it means to “Never Give Up” and serve as positive role models.
+While the involvement of Ted Jaleta has been one of the hallmarks of the program, the involvement of other sports figures from Saskatchewan has been essential to its success.
+All of these individuals have overcome obstacles and hardships and truly understand what it means to “never give up” and serve as positive role models.
 Past participants have included Fiona Smith-Bell (hockey), Heather Kuttai (Paralympian – shooting), Fred Sasakamoose (hockey), and Kia Byers (canoe/kayak).
 Saskatchewan is a diverse province and this diversity is well represented within the student population.
-With this in mind we have always striven to choose presenters who can speak to and represent these diversities.
+With this in mind, we have always looked to choose presenters who can speak to and represent these diversities.

 Due to the onset of COVID-19, the program has gone virtual and will be available to Grades 4-8 in schools throughout the province of Saskatchewan twice annually in the Spring and Fall.
 We are fortunate to once again have the support of SaskTel as our presenting sponsor.
 This year’s program will focus on various subject areas in the Grades 4-8 Saskatchewan Curriculum dealing with identity and showcase how sport contributes to the identity of self and others.
 It will also highlight our feature inductees and Saskatchewan athletes who have made significant contributions to self and society.